 The most jarring thing about follow-ups is the necessity to personalize them so they could meet the individual needs of the industry you’re working with.
 Nevertheless, there are tips anyone can use to improve their follow-up campaign:

 - Try out different CTAs.
-If you see that your current CTA has low CTR, consider changing it.
+If you see that your current CTA has a low CTR, consider changing it.
 Some calls-to-action speak to prospects, while others just don’t work for them.

 - Include social proof.
 It always helps to mention your customers from the prospect’s industry to show your familiarity with the niche.
+Case studies are great for this.

-- Give your prospects credit.
+- Give your prospects’ credit.
 Always acknowledge the efforts and achievements of your prospects.

 - Test, test, test.
 Just like with introduction emails, you should craft A and B templates for each of your follow-up messages and monitor their performance across various segments of your target audience.

 - There is no perfect formula to follow-up emails.
-There is a range of methods and approaches that are based on the sales data and metrics delivered by your email software.
+There is a range of methods and approaches that are based on sales data and metrics delivered by your email software.

 - The organization is everything.
 It’s very easy to make mistakes when you don’t plan anything in advance.
 Structuring your follow-ups, launching tests and keeping a close look at your sales data and customer data will help you avoid all the mistakes we described above.